sanketnighot/fetch-token-holders-script-tezos/README.md

     yarn start
     ```

-4. `token_holders.csv` file will be created with all data in current folder
+4. The `token_holders.csv` file will be created with all data in the current folder

 ---